-The protection of senior investors has always been a top priority for the Financial Industry Regulatory Authority (FINRA).
-As part of this ongoing effort to thwart financial exploitation.
+Protection of senior investors has always been a top priority for the Financial Industry Regulatory Authority (FINRA) and is the focus of several rules intended to thwart financial exploitation.
 These rules, which are the first uniform, national standards to protect senior investors, allow brokerage firms to take steps to protect seniors and other specified adults.
 Some states have adopted similar rules as well.

-When you open a brokerage account or update information related to an existing account, an amended FINRA rule requires your broker to make reasonable efforts to obtain the name and contact information for a designated trusted contact person for your brokerage account.
-Among other things, adding a trusted contact person to your account puts your broker in a better position to keep your account safe.
+When you open a brokerage account or update information related to an existing account, a FINRA rule requires your brokerage firm to make reasonable efforts to obtain the name and contact information for a designated trusted contact person for the account.
+Among other things, adding a trusted contact person to your account puts your brokerage firm in a better position to keep your account safe.

-Additionally, brokerage firms now are permitted to put a temporary hold on a securities transaction, as well as on disbursements of funds or securities from an account when there is reason to believe financial exploitation might be occurring.
-The rule applies to accounts belonging to investors age 65 and older or to those with mental or physical impairments that the firm reasonably believes makes it difficult for them to protect their own financial interests.
+Additionally, brokerage firms now are permitted to place a temporary hold on a securities transaction, as well as on disbursements of funds or securities from an account, when there is reason to believe financial exploitation might be occurring.
+The rule applies to accounts belonging to investors age 65 and older and to those with mental or physical impairments that the firm reasonably believes make it difficult for these investors to protect their own financial interests.

-Here's how the rule works: If a firm suspects financial exploitation, it may put a hold on disbursements from a client's account for up to 15 business days.
-The firm must conduct an investigation and attempt to notify the client and the client's trusted contact.
+If a firm suspects financial exploitation, it may put a hold on such transactions or disbursements from your account for up to 15 business days.
+The firm must conduct an investigation and attempt to notify you and your trusted contact.

-If the firm gathers information that supports its suspicion of financial exploitation, it may continue the hold on disbursements for another 10 business days.
+If the firm gathers information that supports its suspicion of financial exploitation, it may continue the hold on the transactions or disbursements for another 10 business days.
 The firm may extend the temporary hold for an additional 30 business days, if it has reported the matter to a state authority, to allow time for a thorough investigation.

 Depending on what its investigation finds, the firm may refer the matter to an adult protective services or law enforcement agency.